 Each section covers a small range of ‘sub-types’.
 If you’re not sure which section to choose, check the researchfish list of common outcome types with sub-type (PDF, 136KB).

-For each award you must complete a small number of mandatory additional questions.
+For each award you must complete a small number of additional funder’s questions.
 These may be different for each award and research council.
 They may also change during the funding lifecycle, for example, when an award period ends.

 You’ll find the questions that are specific to your award listed below the common outcomes sections in researchfish.